szczyglis-dev/py-gpt/README.md

 **Querying single files**

 You can also query individual files "on the fly" using the `query_file` command from the `Files I/O` plugin.
 This allows you to query any file by simply asking a question about that file.
 A temporary index will be created in memory for the file being queried, and an answer will be returned from it.
-From version `2.1.9` similar command is available for querying web and external content: `Directly query web content with LlamaIndex`.
+A similar command is available for querying web and external content: `Directly query web content with LlamaIndex`.

 **For example:**